History of Vilnius: Russian Empire

 After the Third Partition of Poland in 1795, Vilnius was annexed by the Russian Empire and became the capital of Vilna Governorate, a part of the Northwestern Krai.
 In order to allow the city to expand, between the 1799 and 1805 period, the city walls were pulled down, only the Gate of Dawn (also known as Aušros vartai, Medininkų vartai or Ostra Brama, Вострая Брама) remained.
 In 1803 Alexander I re-established the Polish-language University.
 In 1812, the city was seized by Napoleon on his push towards Moscow.
 After the campaign's failure, the Grande Armée retreated to the area where 80,000 French soldiers died and were buried in the trenches they had built months earlier.

-After the November Uprising the Vilnius University was closed and repressions halted the city's further development.
+On May 1, 1832, following the fall of the November Uprising, the university was closed.
+In its place, two institutions were established: one for medical and surgical studies, and another for theological studies.
+The former was closed on December 30, 1841, while the latter was transferred to St. Petersburg in August 1842.
+On April 29, 1855, by decree of the Emperor, the Museum of Antiquities and the Archaeological Commission were established in Vilnius at the initiative and under the direction of Count Eustachy Tyszkiewicz.
+They were housed in the former university buildings.

+On May 15, 1858, construction began near Vilnius on the Saint Petersburg–Warsaw railway, as well as a line to Kaunas toward the Prussian border.
+The first train arrived in Vilnius on September 4, 1860.
+The lines to St. Petersburg and Kaunas were opened on March 15, 1862, and the line to Warsaw on September 6 of the same year.

 Civil unrest in 1861 was suppressed by the Imperial Russian Army.
 During the January Uprising in 1863 heavy city fights occurred, but were brutally pacified by Mikhail Muravyov, nicknamed The Hanger by the population because of the number of executions he organized.
 After the uprising, Polish was banned from public use.
 The Latin alphabet was prohibited in 1859 (Belarusian) and 1865 (Lithuanian); the ban was lifted in 1904.